 I try and teach and help students in ways they will understand.
 One of the benefits of a tutor is that he or she is able to teach in an individualized way, and I enjoy learning methods that will help each student whether they learn audibly, visually or a combination of any other methods.
 I don't teach and tutor to help students pass a test, or get a good grade, although that ends up being the result.
 What makes tutoring most rewarding for me is hearing that my students plan to continue learning Spanish well into their high school and college careers because they see the value in learning another language.
 Its so rewarding see students discover language and want to learn more!

 I hope to talk with you soon, and I am glad to see you are taking initiative in you or your child's education!
 Nos vemos pronto!
 See you soon!

-University of Evansville - BA, Spanish
+Undergraduate Degree: University of Evansville - Bachelor in Arts, Spanish

 What might you do in a typical first session with a student?

 In a first session I would try asking the student why he or she wanted a tutor or if they think it will be beneficial.
 I'll try to get an idea of the different ways he or she learns.